 Keto Cauliflower No-Mac ‘n Cheese is a HUGE hit in my house.
 With all the cheesy flavors of mac ‘n cheese minus the mac, it’s a tasty way to sneak veggies into the kids, and you can indulge in the oven-baked goodness without any of the carbs of traditional mac ‘n cheese.
+Read on, and I, Chef Jenn, will show you all my tips and tricks to make this the most amazing keto cheesy cauliflower dish ever!

 It was my son’s birthday and he wanted homemade mac and cheese.
 But, following a lazy keto diet, I didn’t want to eat the pasta.
 So, I made up a big batch of this keto-ized cheese sauce, smothered cauliflower with it, and baked it in the oven until it was brown and bubbly and OMIGOSH so darn good!